sourceoptics/source_optics/README.md

 ### Project Hierarchy
 Some of the notable code locations:
 * `config`: Holds Django Settings
-* `srcOptics/models`: Django models for postgresql backend.
+* `srcOptics/models`: Django models for postgresql back end.
 * `srcOptics/management/commands`: Django management commands such as init, addrepo, etc.
 * `srcOptics/scanner`: The repository scanner.
 Also holds the daemon implementation.
 * `srcOptics/stats`: The statistic aggregator.
 This can be found in `rollup.py`.
   * The term Rollup is the same thing as Aggregation.
 * `srcOptics/tests`: Django tests can be run with `python manage.py test`
 * `srcOptics/views`: The index, repository, and author pages.
-  * The `graphs` directory holds implementations of various repository or author specific graphs
+  * The `graphs` directory holds implementations of various repository or author specific graphs.
-* `srcOptics/templates`: Django templates used to generate webpages.
-Used by the views code
+* `srcOptics/templates`: Django templates used to generate web pages.
+Used by the views code.
-* `srcOptics/static/_scss`: SASS stylesheets which are compiled into CSS.
+* `srcOptics/static/_scss`: SASS style sheets which are compiled into CSS.
 See the Random tips section for more.
-* `srcOptics/static/endscripts.js`: JS file containing AJAX requests and other DOM-related magic
+* `srcOptics/static/endscripts.js`: Javascript file containing AJAX requests and other DOM-related functionality.
 * `srcOptics/create.py`: Helper methods to create model objects.
   * This will eventually be moved into the individual model classes.